Global Business Intensive FAQs

 How can I apply for a GBI?

-The application will be available online.
-GBIs are filled on a first-come, first-served
+email and our social media.
+GBIs are filled on a first-come, first-served basis.
+Contact

-basis.
-Contact PGBS Global Programs for more information.
+PGBS Global Programs for more information.

 How much is the GBI Program Fee?